canonical-ols/snapstore-snap-docs/docs/how-to/airgap.md

 [connected](devices.md) to the proxy.
-Deactivating and activating airgap mode while it's already serving clients will have undesirable and not clearly defined consequences for the devices that were connected to it before the mode switch as well as for the snap-store-proxy instance itself.
+Deactivating and activating airgap mode while it's already serving clients will have undesirable and not clearly defined consequences for the devices that were connected to it before the mode switch as well as for the enterprise-store instance itself.
 ```

 ### Offline installation